mplevako/arbitrageur/README.md

-An implementation of a max-plus tropical algebra based algorithm for finding the best exchange rate arbitrage opportunities among n "currencies", that requires O(n⁴) time to run under an arbitrary-precision computational model.
+An implementation of a max-plus tropical algebra based algorithm for finding the best exchange rate arbitrage opportunities among n "currencies", that requires O(n⁴) time on the real RAM, where additions and comparisons of reals are unit cost.

+The well-known trick of exponentiation by squaring can be used to improve the complexity to O(n³log n).

+The running time can be further improved to n⁴/2ˡᵒᵍ ͩ ⁿ for some positive d.

 ### Running
 Ensure the latest version of [Ammonite](https://ammonite.io/) is installed, then run